We define the Hamitonian using the NetKet Paulis operators ##

 Training finished.

-As suggested by simple observables such as the next-nearest-neighbour correlator, the phase space of this system can be fully characterized by a single parameter.
+As indicated by simple observables such as the next-nearest-neighbour correlator, the phase space of this system can be fully characterized by a single parameter.
 We therefore expect only one active latent neuron, with the remaining ones collapsing to the prior.

 #load the trained model